DREAM: Domain-aware Reasoning for Efficient Autonomous Underwater Monitoring: Introduction

 Oceans are the lifeline of our planet, nurturing entire ecosystems\cite{ward2022safeguarding} that are essential to human survival and controlling the global climate of the earth\cite{bigg2003role}.
 Despite their vast size, a significant portion of the oceans has not yet been explored or mapped, hindering our ability to safeguard vital ecosystems and anticipate their responses to global environmental shifts~\cite{mckenzie2020global}.
 Direct human exploration can often be too risky.
 For example, monitoring a coral reef might require maneuvering through confined areas or environments that often lie beyond the reach of human divers due to additional adverse conditions such as extreme pressure, limited visibility, and the physical risks involved.

 Deploying Remotely Operated Vehicles (ROVs) offers a safer and more practical solution but can be challenging in uncharted underwater environments and inefficient for long-term monitoring~\cite{li2023bioinspired}.
 ROV operators often need to collaborate closely with ocean scientists, but differences in background and expertise can complicate communication.
 Furthermore, the survival of vital ecosystems requires long-term continuous monitoring, which can make the entire operation prohibitively expensive due to the costs associated with logistics, specialized personnel, and equipment~\cite{mclean2020enhancing}.
 Vision-based monitoring methods have shown promise in specific domains, with applications in surveying coral reefs~\cite{manderson2018vision}, shipwrecks~\cite{karapetyan2021human}, and oysters~\cite{lin2024uivnav}.
 However, these methods are inherently imitation learning-based and have no feedback from the outer world.
-Recent systems such as OceanPlan~\cite{yang2024oceanplan}, OceanChat~\cite{yang2023oceanchat}, and AquaChat++~\cite{saad2025aquachat++} advance natural language piloting and multi-robot coordination, but still lack robust reasoning, adaptability, and persistent spatial memory.
+Recent systems such as OceanPlan~\cite{yang2024oceanplan}, OceanChat~\cite{yang2023oceanchat}, and AquaChat++~\cite{saad2025aquachat++} advance natural language piloting, and Xu et al.~\cite{10564009,11247231,xu2025cockycooperatefimrlbased} contribute multiple works on multi-AUV decision making, coordination, and adaptive control, but still lack robust reasoning, adaptability, and persistent spatial memory.

 To address these limitations, we propose a new VLM-based underwater monitoring System, \textbf{\textit{D}}omain-aware \textbf{\textit{R}}easoning for \textbf{\textit{E}}fficient \textbf{\textit{A}}utonomous Underwater \textbf{\textit{M}}onitoring (\sys).
 The system leverages human diver knowledge, oceanic domain knowledge, together with real-time visual input from an onboard camera to generate adaptive monitoring policies that underwater robots can execute.
 The main contributions of this work are: \begin{enumerate} \item A 3-layer architecture of perception, cognitive-aware planning, and control, that enables end-to-end monitoring — from perception to high-level reasoning and finally to low-level adaptive execution. \item A VLM-based framework that integrates domain knowledge with sequential reasoning (via Chain-of-Thought~\cite{wei2022chain}) to produce persistent monitoring policies without relying solely on localization. \item Real-world deployment(Fig.~\ref{fig:beauty_shot}) of our framework on an underwater robot, demonstrating feasibility of efficient exploration in marine environments for various object of interests. \item We will open-source our synthetic environments, real-world dataset, and our code to facilitate further underwater robotics monitoring capabilities. \end{enumerate}